Mohács District

 Mohács (Mohácsi járás) is a district in eastern part of Baranya County, Hungary.
-Mohács is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Mohács is also the name of the town where the district seat is located.
+The district is in the Southern Transdanubia Statistical Region.

 Geography

 Mohács District borders with Bonyhád District and Szekszárd District (Tolna County) to the north, Baja District (Bács-Kiskun County) to the east, the Croatian county of Osijek-Baranja to the south, Siklós District, Bóly District and Pécsvárad District to the west.
 The number of the inhabited places in Mohács District is 26.

 Municipalities

 The district has 1 town and 25 villages.